 A brief survey of mathematical topics that have shaped and continue to shape our lives.
 The course emphasizes individual development in three areas: proficiency in basic skills and calculations, interpretation and appreciation of mathematical applications, and enhancement of quantitative reasoning and problem solving abilities.
-Prerequisite: Math ACT 19 or above, or Mth 006.
+Prerequisite: Math ACT 19 or above, or at least a C in Mth 006.